-Instruments for integrated, climate-sensitive urban development are to facilitate the creation of a climate-proof urban development model that fosters new urban design.
+Instruments for integrated, climate-sensitive urban development are to facilitate the creation of a climate-proof urban development approach.
 Climate-proofing means that city development strategies, urban designs, land use and master plans, and all related investments are resilient and adaptable to the current and future impacts of climate change.
 Furthermore, they must take climate change mitigation considerations into account.

 The project supports innovative solutions for urban planning and makes cities fit for climate change.
-The intention is to make tackling climate change an integrated and strategic element of urban development.
-Plans, programmes and strategies and the associated investments are being made more resilient and adaptable to current and future impacts of climate change.
+Tackling climate change needs to become an integrated and strategic element of urban development.
+Plans, programmes strategies and the associated investments are being made more resilient and adapted to current and future impacts of climate change.

-The project analyses and works on existing concepts for resilient and low-emission urban development.
-The selected cities – Chennai in India, Santiago in Chile and Durban (eThekwini) in South Africa – are supported in developing their climate-sensitive strategies and their own sources of financing.
-The partners present their experiences in this regard at international events and debates.
+The project supports its partner cities – Chennai (India), Santiago de Chile (Chile) and Durban (eThekwini, South Africa) – in developing their climate-sensitive strategies and their own sources of financing.